Philip S. Gorski

 Philip S. Gorski (Ph.D.
-University of California, Berkeley 1996) is a Professor of Sociology and Religious Studies at Yale University and Director of the Human Flourishing and Critical Realism in the Social Sciences Project.
+University of California, Berkeley 1996) is a Professor of Sociology and Religious Studies at Yale University and Director of the Critical Realism Network.
+He is the Principal Investigator of the Human Flourishing and Critical Realism in the Social Sciences Project and Beyond Positivism: Re-Imagining the Social Sciences Project.
 He is a comparative-historical sociologist with strong interests in theory and methods and in modern and early modern Europe.
 His empirical work focuses on topics such as state-formation, nationalism, revolution, economic development and secularization with particular attention to the interaction of religion and politics.
 Other current interests include the philosophy and methodology of the social sciences and the nature and role of rationality in social life.
 Among his recent publications are American Covenant: A History of Civil Religion from the Puritans to the Present (Princeton, 2017); The Disciplinary Revolution: Calvinism and the Growth of State Power in Early Modern Europe (Chicago, 2003); Max Weber’s Economy and Society: A Critical Companion (Stanford, 2004); and “The Poverty of Deductivism: A Constructive Realist Model of Sociological Explanation,” Sociological Methodology, 2004.

 Margaret Archer is a Professor of Sociology and Director of the Centre for Social Ontology at University of Warwick (UK) and Director of the ‘From Modernity to Morphogenesis’ Project at the EPFL in Switzerland.
 One of the key founders of critical realism, her theoretical pursuits have been devoted to constructing and resolving the problem of structure and agency beginning with her seminal work Social Origins of Educational Systems (1979).
 Among her many publications Realist Social Theory: The Morphogenetic Approach (CUP 1995) aimed to provide a useful and useable framework to conceptualise how structural and cultural properties impinge upon us by shaping the situations in which we find ourselves.
 As these structures only become causally efficacious in relation to individuals’ concerns in and about society, she developed an account of reflexivity which presented the internal conversation as the (missing) link between structure and agency (Structure Agency and the Internal Conversation).
 In addition to her work on CR, Professor Archer was elected as the first woman President of the International Sociological Association at the 12th World Congress of Sociology 1986.
 She is also a founding member of the Academy of Learned Societies in the Social Sciences and the Pontifical Academy of Social Sciences, having been appointed by Pope Francis as President in 2014 and being responsible for the Papal campaign against Human Trafficking.

 Douglas Porpora is a Professor of Sociology in the Department of Anthropology at Drexel University.
-His book Reconstructing Sociology: The Critical Realist Approach explores the implications of critical realism for American sociology.
+His book, Reconstructing Sociology: The Critical Realist Approach, explores the implications of critical realism for American sociology.
 He has written widely on critical realism, including The Concept of Social Structure (Greenwood 1987), his well known “Four Concepts of Social Structure” in the Journal for the Theory of Social Behaviour (1989), “Cultural Rules and Material Relations,” Sociological Theory (1993), Transcendence: Critical Realism and God (2001) “Morphogenesis” in Margaret Archer (edited) The Morphogenetic Society (2012, Springer).
 In addition to critical realism, Douglas is also interested in moral, political, religious and ethical questions writing on a diverse range of topics including works such as How Holocausts Happen: The United States in Central America (Temple 1992), Landscapes of the Soul: The Loss of Moral Meaning in American Life (2001: Oxford), and Post-Ethical Society: The Iraq War, Abu Ghraib, and the Moral Failure of the Secular (2013, Chicago).

 George Steinmetz is the Charles Tilly Collegiate Professor of Sociology at the University of Michigan.
 He is a social theorist and a historical sociologist of states, empires, and social science.
 He is currently working on two main projects.
 The first is a reconstruction of sociology as historical socioanalysis drawing on Marxism, critical realism, and the work of Bourdieu.
 The second is a project on the historical sociology and practice of sociology in Europe, North America, and postcolonial Africa.
 Here he looks at sociologists who have analyzed, criticized, and advised colonial and informal empires during the past 150 years.
 He has also analyzed the nature of colonialism and empire by looking at Germany and several of its former colonies (Namibia, Samoa, and Qingdao, China) in The Devil’s Handwriting, as well as working on social policy at the local and central levels in imperial Germany, visual sociology, and on the rise and fall of the city of Detroit.

-Frédéric Vandenberghe is a professor and researcher at the Institute of Social and Political Studies at the University of Rio de Janeiro (Universidade do Estado do Rio de Janeiro-UERJ).
+Frédéric Vandenberghe is a Professor and Researcher at the Institute of Social and Political Studies at the University of Rio de Janeiro (Universidade do Estado do Rio de Janeiro-UERJ).
 He received his Doctorate in Sociology (1994) from the École des hautes études en sciences sociales in Paris, France, on the theories of reification in German social theory (A Philosophical History of German sociology, 2009).
 His work operates at the intersection of philosophy and sociology with a special interest in hermeneutics, phenomenology and critical realism.
 His work on critical realism, What’s Critical about Critical Realism?
 Essays in Reconstructive Social Theory, 2014, is concerned with finding solid conceptions of social structure, social relations, collective subjectivity and internal conversations by creating a dialogue between British sociology, American pragmatism, French historical epistemology and German critical theory.